israpps/PPC-Monitor/docs/Architecture Overview.md

 Interrupts are partially emulated.
 Values written to I_MASK are always AND'd with `0xf900008c`.
 It's assumed that only values within the `0xf900008c` mask can be written to the INTC from the PPC-IOP.
 The INTC feeds interrupts into the APU status register `0x4` bit 16.
 When this bit is set the APU will not decode/execute any instruction it's given, will not increment PC, will not decrement cycle counter, and will set the instruction type flag to zero when given the next instruction.
 This will cause the PPC to break out of the main emulation loop to handle the interrupt.
 The MIPS PC register only increments on its own, requiring the PPC to manually set it to the interrupt handler address.
 Emulated copies of I_MASK, I_STAT, and I_CTRL are used to swap bit 13 and 26 (Dev 9) among other things that are currently unknown.

 ### XPARAMS
 XPARAMs are used to control various properties of the emulator and improve compatibility.
 Normally XPARAMs are provided by the game disc and loaded into memory using the XPARAM IOP module.
 However, they exist within a struct in memory and can be manipulated directly.
-See XPARAMs.txt for more details.
+See [XPARAM](./docs/XPARAM.md) for more details.